-I’m a female/woman with a family history of FA.
-What tests show if my unborn child has FA?
+I’m pregnant and have a family history of FA.
+What tests show if the fetus has FA?

 Healthcare providers may test for FA using two common prenatal tests:

-- Amniocentesis: Healthcare providers examine chromosomes from a fluid sample of your amniotic sac (the fluid-filled sac around your fetus).
+- Amniocentesis: Healthcare providers examine chromosomes from a fluid sample of your amniotic sac (the fluid-filled sac around the fetus).

 - Chorionic villus sampling: Healthcare providers take a tissue sample from your placenta to look for signs of genetic changes related to FA.